All Episodes

 We got another, it looks like another windy day tomorrow.

-The winds drop off Thursday, and it's going to start raining next week, and the and the the core of the wildfire season is going to come to an end next week.
+And the core of the wildfire season is going to come to an end next week.

-Believe it or not, believe it or not, if you actually look at the statistics when California was in the the drought, the so-called perma drought.
+But when you're looking at these things and you can get a jump on it in the spring, believe it or not, believe it or not, if you actually look at the statistics, when California was in the drought, the so-called perma drought, they're screaming and yelling about drought.

-Listen, they've they've had so many droughts.
+Listen, they've had so many droughts.

-My appeal to people, what I'm trying to say, folks, nature's going to do what nature's going to do.
+What I'm trying to say, folks, nature's going to do what nature's going to do.

 If you want to coexist with nature, you have to work with nature, adopt policies that can mitigate these things.